-1.5 Definitions
+1.3 Definitions

 Term Definition

-Client Initiator of session.
+Client Initiator of session

-Credentials In FIXP, credentials are used only for business entity identification, not as a security key.
+Credentials User identification for authentication

-Flow A unidirectional stream of messages.
+Term Definition Flow A unidirectional stream of messages.
 Each flow has one producer and one or more consumers.

-Idempotence Idempotence means that an operation that is applied multiple times does not change the outcome, the result, after the first time
+Idempotence Idempotence means that an operation that is applied multiple times does not change the outcome, the result, after the first time IETF Internet Engineering Task Force Multicast A method of sending datagrams from one producer to multiple consumers Server Acceptor of session Session A dialog for exchanging application messages between peers.

-IP MC IP Multicast

-Server Acceptor of session

-Session A dialog for exchanging application messages between peers.
 An established point-to-point session consists of a pair of flows, one in each direction between peers.
-A multicast session consists of a single flow from the producer to multiple consumers.

-ТСР Transmission Control Protocol

-UDP User Datagram Protocol
+A multicast session consists of a single flow from the producer to multiple consumers. ТСР Transmission Control Protocol is a set of IETF standards for a reliable stream of data exchanged between peers.
+Since it is connection oriented, it incorporates some features of a session protocol.
+TLS Transport Layer Security is a set of IETF standards to provide security to a session.
+TLS a successor to Secure Sockets Layer (SSL).
+UDP User Datagram Protocol is a connectionless transmission for delivering packets of data.
+Any rules for a long-lived exchange of messages must be supplied by a session protocol.